Bang's problem and symplectic invariants: Billiards and capacity

-If $L$ is the length of the closed polygonal line $q_1,q_2,\ldots, q_m,q_1$ then the above inequality is a lower bound for $L$ minus the length of the segment $[q_m, q_1]$.
-The same argument applies to any other segment, and since some of them has length at least $\frac{L}{n+1}$ (remember that $m\le n+1$) then
+If $L$ is the $\|\cdot\|$-length of the closed polygonal line $q_1,q_2,\ldots, q_m,q_1$ then the above inequality is a lower bound for $L$ minus the length of the segment $[q_m, q_1]$.
+The same argument applies to any other segment, and since at least one of them has length at least $\frac{L}{n+1}$ (remember that $m\le n+1$) then

 that is $L \ge \frac{n+1}{n}$. \end{proof}